mitchburnett/rfdc-snapshot/README.md

 ## Project structure and files
 This project is built using Vivado Design Suite 2018.3 with Vivado HLS.

-The `hls` directory contains an implementation of an snapshot block for generating the tlast signal required to packetize data over the DMA using AXIS.
+The `hls` directory contains an implementation of a snapshot block for generating the tlast signal required to packetize data over the DMA using AXIS.

 The `py` directory contains the relevant jupyter notebook to run the project.